slowproj/slowdash/docs/UserModule.md

 Note that most SlowDash App services are async and must be called with `await` in an `async` user function (or handle the return values properly, e.g., with `asyncio.gather()`).

 ## Dynamic Generation of HTML Content
-HTML forms associated with a user module (`html-WorldClock.html` in the example above) can be created from the user module instead of placing a separate HTML file in the `config` directory.
+HTML forms associated with a user module (`html-WorldClock.html` in the example above) can be created directly from the user module, eliminating the need for a separate HTML file in the `config` directory.
 For this, define the `_get_html()` callback function and return the HTML text:
 ```python
 def _get_html():